jremington/AltIMU-AHRS/README.md

 Arduino Madgwick/Mahony AHRS fusion filters for the Pololu AltIMU9 and 10 series of 9 and 10DOF sensors.
 S. J. Remington 4/2020

 UPDATE October 2023: Python code for calibrating magnetometer and accelerometer added, which optionally replaces Magneto.
-The results are identical with the two methods.
+The results are identical with the two methods, however the Python program also produces a publication-quality plot of the corrected sensor data, which is handy for validating the results.
 Data input is a .csv file containing raw x,y,z magnetometer or accelerometer data, as for Magneto.
 The data file name is built into the code and can be changed.

  references :
     -  https://teslabs.com/articles/magnetometer-calibration/